 For a quick fix, choose one of these simple egg substitutes— cornstarch, arrowroot starch, or xanthan gum— and just add water.
 Alternatively, below we go over some more situational substitutes, like nut butter, applesauce, mashed bananas, or buttermilk.

-We also include what ratios work best with which egg substitutes, so you won’t ever find yourself in this same bind again.
+We also include what ratios work best with each egg substitute, so you won't ever find yourself in this same bind again.

 The Parts of An Egg